 Quick guide:

-Most university robotics programs choose the EDU Smart for best balance of capability and cost.
+Most university programs choose EDU Smart for best capability-to-cost ratio.

 Key tradeoffs:

-Choose R1 for budget efficiency and computing power.
-Choose G1 for immediate availability and longer runtime.
+R1 for budget + computing.
+G1 for immediate availability + runtime.

 Included: Complete robot, one battery (~1hr), charger, SDK (EDU only), documentation, warranty (8mo Basic / 12mo EDU).
 Not included: Spare batteries, additional hands, safety equipment, extended warranties.